 Professor Eva DuGoff is an Assistant Professor in the Department of Health Services Administration in the University of Maryland School of Public Health.
 She joins UMD from the University of Wisconsin-Madison where she was an Assistant Professor in the Department of Population Health Sciences from 2014 to 2017.
+Her research focuses on policy and organizational determinants of health care quality and health outcomes in the Medicare program.
+Her research aims to identify opportunities for policymakers to improve health care delivery and health outcomes in the United States, especially for older adults with multiple chronic conditions and racial and ethnic minorities in the Medicare Advantage program.
+Her work has been published leading peer-reviewed journals such as New England Journal of Medicine, Medical Care, Health Affairs, and Journal of the American Geriatrics Society.
 Professor DuGoff received her PhD from the Johns Hopkins Bloomberg School of Public Health in Health Services Research and Policy.
 She earned her undergraduate degree from Georgetown University and MPP from George Washington University.

 HLSA 775 - Public Health Research Methods

 HLSA 765 - Oral and Written Communications

 2018 Honoree, Campus Wide Research and Scholarship Celebration

 2015 Delta Omega Honors Society